Microsoft revamps Surface tablets to challenge Apple

 At an event in New York, Microsoft unveiled two new machines and a range of accessories promising faster processing, better battery life and more apps.

-The new Surface 2, which runs on a low-power chip designed by ARM Holdings Plc, starts at $449 for the 32 GB version, not including a snap-on keyboard starting at $120.
+The new Surface 2, which runs on a low-power chip designed by ARM Holdings Plc ARM.L, starts at $449 for the 32 GB version, not including a snap-on keyboard starting at $120.
 That is slightly less than Apple's latest wifi-only 32GB iPad, which costs $599.

 Initial reaction was tepid.